BlyatBeauty/PCGen-Data-Updater/README.md

 ## Dependencies
 - **Windows**
-      - 7za.exe - Portable 7zip to use for scripting.
-The link to this binary can be found at https://www.7-zip.org/download.html (You're looking for the .7z file with the description "7-Zip Extra: standalone console version, 7z DLL, Plugin for Far Manager") Extract the .7z archive and copy 7za.exe file to your PCGen folder.
-If you don't know whether to use the x64 version of the file, check if your Windows installation is 32 or 64 bit.
-64 bit installations hsould use the x64 version of the file.
+      - No dependencies required.
+All hail Powershell.
 - **Linux**
       - Git, Rsync

 ## Instructions (Windows)
-1) Download 7za.exe (see Dependecies) and place 7za.exe ***directly*** in your PCGen folder.
-(Link to 7za.exe above)
-2) Download the UpdateData.bat script file from here and also place it ***directly*** in your PCGen folder.
+1) Download the UpdateData.bat script file from here and place it ***directly*** in your PCGen folder.
 (See Downloading files from Github below)
-3) Run UpdateData.bat
+2) Run UpdateData.bat
-4) Run UpdateData.bat again when needed.
+3) Run UpdateData.bat again when needed.
 ## Instructions (Linux)
 1) Download the UpdateData.sh script file from here and also place it ***directly*** in your PCGen folder.
 (See Downloading files from Github below)
-2) Make the sh file executable (**chmod u+x UpdateData.sh**)
+2) Make the .sh file executable (**chmod u+x UpdateData.sh**)
-3) Run UpdateData.sh
+3) Run UpdateData.sh followed by the variables for your temporary directory and your main pcgen directory.
+(For example: **bash UpdateData.sh /tmp /home/blyatbeauty/pcgen**)
 4) Run UpdateData.sh again when needed.

 ## Downloading files from Github